darklang/dark/docs/eventsV2.md

 - `enqueued_at = CURRENT_TIMESTAMP`

 Note that `CronChecker` does not use `events_v2` table information for Cron scheduling (eg determining if it has been an hour since the last Cron event).
-It does that separately in the `cron_records` table and just emits events on the appropriate schedule, leaving it to the queues to handle after that.
+That is tracked in the `cron_records` table, `CronChecker` just emits events on the appropriate schedule, leaving it to the queues to handle after that.

-Emit also adds a notification to the PubSub topic.
+`emit` also adds a notification to the PubSub topic.
 This will be delivered to a QueueWorker to tell it to try fetching and running an event.
 After 5 retries, PubSub will drop the notification, sending it to a dead-letter queue (which at the moment has no UI or anything).